Horst Tappert: Biography

-When the second public television station in Germany, the ZDF, started planning a new mystery series with a different type of investigator in 1973, he was chosen for the character of detective Stephan Derrick, with sidekick assistant Harry Klein (played by Fritz Wepper).
+When the second public television station in West Germany, the ZDF, started planning a new mystery series with a different type of investigator in 1973, he was chosen for the character of detective Stephan Derrick, with sidekick assistant Harry Klein (played by Fritz Wepper).
 The character Stephan Derrick became a cult figure.
 The series was licensed in 104 countries and was popular with audiences in China, Japan, and Italy (and even Pope John Paul II).
-The last of 281 episodes was filmed in 1998, when Tappert reached his self-imposed age limit of 75 years old, for being a television actor.
+The last of 281 episodes was filmed in 1998, when Tappert reached his self-imposed age limit of 75 years old for being a television actor.

 Personal life

 Divorced twice, he last lived in Gräfelfing near Munich with his third wife, Ursula Pistor (married in 1957).
 He was the father of three children.
 Tappert enjoyed fishing and hunting.
 He had a summer holiday home on the coast of northern Norway, a country where he also became a popular visitor, as Derrick, as well as a private person.
-Tappert and his wife Ursula had a cabin in Hamarøy municipality in Nordland from 1990 to 2008, when due to his age and failing health, they had to sell the cabin.
+Tappert and his wife Ursula had a cabin in Hamarøy Municipality in Nordland from 1990 to 2008, when due to his age and failing health, they had to sell the cabin.
 His wife Ursula Pistor is also an actor, a graduate of the same acting school in Berlin as Ellinor Hamsun, daughter of Knut Hamsun.

 In interviews and his memoirs, Tappert did not elaborate on his World War II career, claiming to have served as a company medic in the Wehrmacht, after which he became a prisoner of war.
 In April 2013, he was revealed to have joined the 3.
 SS-Panzergrenadier-Division Totenkopf, then deployed on the Eastern Front, in March 1943.
 Historian Jan Erik Schulte, an expert on the history of the SS, said that the circumstances of Tappert's membership in the SS and the question of whether he was pressured or coerced into joining remain unclear.

 Following the discovery of Tappert's service with the Waffen SS during the war, German broadcaster ZDF dropped all repeats of Derrick.
 Similarly, Bavaria's interior ministry said it was considering stripping the late actor of an honorary chief police inspector title awarded to Tappert in 1980.

 Tappert died on 13 December 2008 in Planegg, Germany at age 85.